 If you have ever fancied a go on a ride-on mower, this could be the job for you!
 All offers of help are warmly welcomed to help keep the churchyard tidy and well maintained and you don’t need to be Alan Tichmarsh to join in!

 Lay Pastoral Assistants

 LPAs visit people in their own homes, for example to bring communion to those who are unable to get to church.
 This is a valuable part of our work to housebound people in the community to whom a personal visit can mean much.
 Please contact us if you would like to be part of this essential work.

 Even if you don’t have experience in an office, you are welcome to offer to come and help the team with the administrative work of the parish.
 There is always plenty to do, from copying and collating to answering the phone and taking messages.

 You may want to be involved with running the church and taking responsibility for how the affairs of the church are managed.
 The PCC members form a number of groups that each work on an aspect of church life and your particular talents may suit one of them.
 We hold annual elections to the PCC and you are welcome to put your name forward.
 You must be on the church’s Electoral Roll, which you can do through the Parish Office.

 Please see below for a copy of the application form: (Link to form)

 There are a couple of ways that you can get involved with our work through prayer.
-Firstly, writing and then saying the prayers for the Sunday morning service; and secondly, working as part of a pair to offer a prayer ministry to share with those who would like to pray for special support for themselves or others.
+Firstly, writing and then leading the prayers for the Sunday morning service; and secondly, working as part of a pair to offer a prayer ministry to share with those who would like to pray for special support for themselves or others.
 Please get in touch if you feel you would like to offer your gifts in this special service in the life of the church.